 7. Underskin Your Pontoon

 If you have a little extra money to spend, having an underskin applied will reduce drag.
 When you approach maximum speeds in a pontoon, water splashes up under your boat.
-This then hits the metals studs which support the deck.
+This then hits the metal studs which support the deck.
 This causes drag and slows you down.

 Furthermore, adding sheet metal to your hull will make you heavier.
 This can mitigate the speed gained by taking weight limitation measures.

-8. Keep Your Tubes Clean
+8. Keep Your Pontoons Clean